aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 we will need to use it in the CDK, and start compiling CDK with the new option turned on.

-We should also modify our CDK test infrastructure to run with the `DEPRECATED` environment variable set to `error` by default, to prevent our own code from using deprecated APIs which would cause warnings to be shown to users.
+We should also modify our CDK test infrastructure to run with the `JSII_DEPRECATED` environment variable set to `error` by default, to prevent our own code from using deprecated APIs which would cause warnings to be shown to users.
 We should come up with a nice API that allows individual tests that are explicitly checking deprecated API(s)